-Associate Senior Legal Advisor
+Associate Senior Manager

 Sophie Vancauwenbergh is a Belgian lawyer with a particular interest in the development of sound EU and international public policies from a legal point of view.
 She has ten years of experience in providing EU and international law advice within the fields of environmental law, climate change policy, internal market law and fundamental rights and is an experienced project manager.
 Sophie worked for Milieu between 2007 and 2009 where she was mainly involved in the management and quality assurance of complex multi-country projects and in the drafting of legal analyses in the area of various public policies.